CT-BRAGG/Math_Interpreter/README.md

 ###  Error Handling
 - Missing semicolon, unknown components, invalid variable names, undeclared variables, and invalid expressions are reported with custom error messages.
+- The evaluator throws an error if more than one command is on a line.

 ---